abel-tefera/NewsScraper/Readme.md

 - The folder /scraper contains the web scraper which was implemented using HtmlAgilityPack, in c#.

 The scraper scrapes news from the websites, makes news objects and inserts those objects into the database.
 The entries are read from the front-end and used to update the UI

 *Make sure to import the sql file inside /resources and update the database parameters found in /app/config/config.php file*

+> To run, fire up your server and point your browser to [title]https://localhost/NewsScraper